Posted

 Just to cast this question as it has mainly been posed as a SETI (Search for Extra-Terrestrial Intelligence) type problem, may be restrictive in itself, as SETI research and theory has been part of a larger theoretical research set of the applied search for extra-terrestrial life ultimately of any form or kind, however possibly intelligent.
 Even more, it is important to understand how critically significant answering this question may be, not just from the standpoint of our interest in space, space travel and colonization, to include the reasonable transferability of earthbound biomes in relatively permanent, long-lasting space-bound biospheres (think at least Winogradsky columns or even extreme cancer cell cultures on petri-dishes.)
 The search for extra-terrestrial life, especially ET intelligent civilization, is a huge driver of space-directed scientific curiosity, and actual discovery of ET lifeforms will surely lead to more questions than answers, but that is the basis and goal of good science.

 Several conditions must be met or dealt with if we are to perchance discover ET sooner than later, if ever at all.
-These conditions include:

-1. The presumption of an infinite and open universe, permitting ages of star-systems well beyond those cosmogenic models delimited by Big Bang theory (They are probably out there, but most likely too, too far away to be immediately contacted much less reciprocated within two-way communication.)
+1. The presumption of an infinite and open universe, permitting ages of star-systems well beyond those cosmogenic models delimited by Big Bang theory (They are probably out there, but most likely too, too far away to be immediately contacted, much less reciprocated within two-way communication.)

-2. A realistic rendering of the Drake Equation based upon increasing observation of Extra-Solar planetary bodies and systems well beyond our immediate Solar compass must come from our exploratory discoveries and adjustments as they happen and have happened.
+2. A realistic rendering of the Drake Equation based upon increasing observation of Extra-Solar planetary bodies and systems well beyond our immediate Solar compass, that must come from our exploratory discoveries and adjustments as they happen and have happened.
 Already, we are coming to realize a Milky Way far more populated with diverse planets and other kinds of star systems than we ever could previously imagine or credibly believe.
 We may well yet find ET life forms very common in different forms of adaptation within many proximate star systems.

 3. A realistic accounting of general relativity that entails our incomplete knowledge of a contemporaneous, instantaneous Universe beyond our relative sphere of the observable universe (the likelihood that intelligent civilizations probably exist but are too far away to readily contact without prolonged “delay” or with reasonable simultaneity.)